makerplane/pyEfis/docs/screenbuilder.md

 For a Six Pack using `rows: 2` and `columns: 3` makes sense.
 If you are doing more complex layouts you can make the number of grids really high.
 For example if your screen is 640 x 480, you could set `columns: 640` and `rows: 480`, now you can place gauges by the pixel.
 Also consider that if you want to share your screen with others they might need a different resolution.
-Selecting a grid size that is easy to calculate might make more sense such as 600x400, the center if the screen would be `column: 300` and `row:200` sightly easier to calaulate than `320/220`
+Selecting a grid size that is easy to calculate might make more sense such as 600x400, the center if the screen would be `column: 300` and `row:200` sightly easier to calaulate than `320/220`<br>
+To make sharing and exchanging screens with other users all screens and includes distributed with pyEFIS are defined with `columns: 200` and `rows: 110` This is close to 16:9 ratio matching the majority of screens on the market today.
+Typically any screen will work, un-modified, at any resoltion but somtimes it is necessary to specify `font_mask` option to ensure text will be sized to always fit the amount of text in the mask.
 ```
 screens:
   SixPackNew: